oniyukii/anxiety/scenes/act3.md

 publish("act3",["dd",1]);
 ```

-r: I'm sorry, did you fall for that McMindfulness propaganda that claims feeling bad is *good?*
+r: Scusa, did you fall for that McMindfulness propaganda that claims feeling bad is *good?*

 ```
 publish("act3",["roofhunter",17]);